Baduria: Healthcare

 Rudrapur (Baduria) Rural Hospital with 60 beds functions as the main medical facility in Baduria CD Block.
-There are primary health centres at Dakshin Chatra (with 6 beds), Jadurhati (with 6 beds), and Model Belghoria (Bajitpur PHC with 10 beds).
+There are primary health centres at Dakshin Chatra (with 6 beds), Jadurhati (with 6 beds), and Model Belghoria (Bajitpur PHC with 10 beds).There are over 250 registered chemist shops and local pharmacies located in and around the Baduria region.
+This includes popular national pharmacy chains like Apollo pharmacy, Medplus and Davaindia, and also local medical halls, and independent distributors.